 A person shall not do anything at the place at which an electrical accident referred to in regulation 63 occurs with the intention of hindering or obstructing an investigation of the accident by an inspector or police officer.

-[Regulation 63A inserted by Gazette 6 Sep 1996 p.
-4419; amended by Gazette 31 Dec 2007 p.
+[Regulation 63A inserted: Gazette 6 Sep 1996 p.
+4419; amended: Gazette 31 Dec 2007 p.
 6533.]

 63B.
 Delegation by Director to Board